 Two dogs are welcome at The Bothy.
+A third dog is welcome with a charge of £25.
 We ask that dogs are kept off the furniture and out of the bedrooms.
 We also ask that dogs are clean before entering the property.

 Beyond the garden is a paddock available to any guests wishing to bring horses with them.
 With sufficient notice, stabling can also be arranged in the barn adjacent to the paddock.

 It is very important to note that the area around the property is farmland with grazing animals, and dogs should be carefully supervised and controlled at all times.

 Bed linen and towels are provided for all guests.

 Wi-Fi is provided in the open-plan kitchen, dining and seating area, however due to its rural location, it is important to note that the signal can be slow and intermittent and due to the thickness of the walls the signal may not reach other rooms of the property.
 Please note that there is no mobile telephone reception at The Bothy.
 There is a landline at the property for considerate use by guests.

 Central heating at The Bothy is provided by a log burning stove.
 During the winter months the stove will be lit in advance so that the cottage is warm on arrival.
 The system is very efficient providing that logs are added a couple of times a day; each morning the fire needs to be flared up so that it is burning sufficiently for the pump to operate allowing hot water to circulate around the radiators.
 In the evening, the logs need replenishing before guests go to bed and with the vents closed there is sufficient residual heat to keep the fire alight through the night.
 If required, additional heating is provided by two oil-filled radiators.
 An immersion heater provides additional hot water if required.
 The system is surprisingly easy to use.
 Please contact us if you have any concerns.